joe-cheung-cae/point3d-interp/docs/API_Reference.md

 - For unstructured data, IDW interpolation supports GPU acceleration
 - Memory layout should be contiguous for optimal performance
 - Avoid frequent CPU-GPU data transfers
-- For large unstructured datasets, consider using spatial indexing (future enhancement)
+- For large unstructured datasets, spatial indexing with KD-trees is automatically used